 It’s the treat so nice you say it twice.
 From the Tagalog for “mix-mix,” halo-halo is a frozen Filipino dessert that’s meant to be stirred until the rainbow of ingredients comes together in a delicious hodgepodge parfait.

 While the dish’s contents seem incongruous, each filling plays a role in crafting a treat that’s equal parts decadent and refreshing, making it the perfect snack on a sweltering day in Manila.
 The shaved ice sets the cool tone.
 The chewiness of red beans, gelatin, and tender coconut contrasts nicely with the crunch of toasted rice.
 And the sweetness of local fruits and tubers (jackfruit, banana, a purple yam–based jam) blends with the creaminess of the evaporated milk, leche flan, and dollop of lavender purple yam ice cream.
-It all adds up to something akin to where a fruit salad meets a snow cone.

 The mix of ingredients also speaks to the diverse cultures at work in Filipino cuisine.
 There’s American influence: With the United States’ occupation came the construction of Manila’s Insular Ice Plant in 1902, providing the essential shaved-ice base.
 The Japanese can be credited with halo-halo’s ice-sweetener-bean combination, a nod to the dessert known as kakigori that immigrants brought to the Philippines in the 1900s.
 And hints of Spain’s colonial era can be detected in the leche flan.